Painting: Wilfrido Limvalencia

 Salt Spring is recognized for its gifted population of artists, artisans, musicians and other performing artists.
 Coastal Living magazine named the island the top “small arts town in Canada” and one of the top ten such arts colonies in North America.

-The number and quality of fine art galleries sets Salt Spring on the international arts scene.
-And the number of artists and artisans living on the island, means art is woven into the fabric of everyday life here.
+The number and quality of fine art galleries set Salt Spring on the international art scene.
+And the number of artists and artisans living on the island means art is woven into the fabric of everyday life here.

-The Salt Spring Studio Tour is an all year ’round self-guided tour of 30 diverse studio/workshops.
+The Salt Spring Studio Tour is an all year-’round self-guided tour of 30 diverse studios/workshops.
 Members cover the spectrum from pottery, glass, wood and weaving to herbs, bread, cheese and wine.

 Stratford is known as one of the greatest arts communities in North America.
 One of the biggest attractions in Stratford is the Stratford Theatre Festival inspired by William Shakespeare.
 Stratford Festival is North America’s largest classical repertory theatre company.
 Each season, it presents a dozen or more productions in four distinctive venues.
 Festival produces classics, contemporary dramas and musicals, with special emphasis on the plays of Shakespeare.

 The Stratford Summer Music Festival is another major event that attracts artists and music lovers from all over Canada.
 This month-long music festival features more than 350 musicians playing in indoor and outdoor venues all over town.

 Creatively-minded people are welcome to visit the Chuck MacLean Arts Centre.
 This facility features a dark room for photography enthusiasts, plus two art studios, two dance studios and a recital hall.